hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - learned how to convert images from .svg to .pdf using incscape
   - `inkscape ./path/to/picture.svg --export-filename="./path/to/picture.pdf"`

-- learned how to work with so called 'floating objects' in latex
+- LTX: learned how to work with so called 'floating objects' in latex
   - you an fix their position as it is in the source file by adding `[H]` option
   - for this you need to include float package: `\usepackage{float}`